houseabsolute/Params-ValidationCompiler/README.md

 # SUPPORT

-Bugs may be submitted through [https://github.com/houseabsolute/Params-ValidationCompiler/issues](https://github.com/houseabsolute/Params-ValidationCompiler/issues).
+Bugs may be submitted at [https://github.com/houseabsolute/Params-ValidationCompiler/issues](https://github.com/houseabsolute/Params-ValidationCompiler/issues).

 I am also usually active on IRC as 'autarch' on `irc://irc.perl.org`.

+# SOURCE

+The source code repository for Params-ValidationCompiler can be found at [https://github.com/houseabsolute/Params-ValidationCompiler](https://github.com/houseabsolute/Params-ValidationCompiler).

 # DONATIONS